 4. MOLECULAR MECHANISMS OF ACTION OF ONCOLYTIC VIRUSES

 The actions of oncolytic viruses on tumor processes share essential characteristics with those of natural viruses.
 First, the virus must be able to infect the tumor cell and exploit its protein synthesis machinery.
 This strategy allows it to replicate and eventually lyse the cell, eliminating it directly (Bai, Hui, Du, & Su, 2019).
 Besides, they must act within the tumor microenvironment, which is characterized by signaling molecules that promote tumor proliferation and facilitate immune evasion.
 By modifying the microenvironment, the elimination is facilitated (Bai et al., 2019; Pidelaserra-Martí & Engeland, 2020; Zeng et al., 2021).
-The main molecules found in include angiogenic factors (fibroblast growth factor or FGF, platelet-derived growth factor or PDGF, vascular endothelial growth factor or VEGF), cytokines (interferon α or IFN-α, interleukin 1 or IL-1, IL-6, IL-8, IL-17, IL-22, IL-33, IL-37, tumor growth factor β or TGF-β, tumor necrosis factor α or TNF-α), and chemokines (chemokine ligand 1 or CCL1, CCL-20, CCL-25, atypical chemokine receptor 3 or ACKR3, fusionin or CXCR4, stromal cell-derived factor-1 or SDF-1, also known as CXCL12 (Abdul-Rahman et al., 2024; Jiang, et al., 2020; Shi, Riese, & Shen, 2020).
+The main molecules found include angiogenic factors (fibroblast growth factor or FGF, platelet-derived growth factor or PDGF, vascular endothelial growth factor or VEGF), cytokines (interferon α or IFN-α, interleukin 1 or IL-1, IL-6, IL-8, IL-17, IL-22, IL-33, IL-37, tumor growth factor β or TGF-β, tumor necrosis factor α or TNF-α), and chemokines (chemokine ligand 1 or CCL1, CCL-20, CCL-25, atypical chemokine receptor 3 or ACKR3, fusionin or CXCR4, stromal cell-derived factor-1 or SDF-1, also known as CXCL12 (Abdul-Rahman et al., 2024; Jiang, et al., 2020; Shi, Riese, & Shen, 2020).

 Many oncolytic viruses have been modified through genetic engineering techniques to add or delete genes or sequences.
 Genetic modifications increase its oncolytic capacity or allow it to evade tumor resistance or the body's elimination mechanisms.
 Talimogene laherparepvec (T-VEC) is a modified herpes simplex virus that exhibits attenuation of some of its virulence factors and the deletion of a viral gene (Kohlhapp & Kaufman, 2016).